garylirocks/quickrefs/azure-cli.markdown

 ## Azure Cloud Shell

-- You could use either Bash or PowerShell terminal
+### Features

 - Comes with common dev tools pre-installed: zsh, tmux, Azure CLI, AzCopy, vim, git, npm, kubectl, helm, MySQL client, sqlcmd, iPython, Terraform, Ansible, etc
 - Runs on a temporary host on a per-user, per-session basis
   - CBL-Mariner based Linux containers
   - Multiple sessions are run on the same machine
   - You could open a port, and preview whatever is served by it in browser
-- Requires an Azure file share to be mounted (same share used for both Bash and PowerShell)
+- On first launch or after reset the settings, you have a few options:
+  - Bash or PowerShell
-- Persists `$HOME` using a 5GB image held in the file share
+  - Whether to mount a file share (if not, the sessions is **ephemeral**)
+  - Default subscription
+  - Whether you want to deploy Cloud Shell into a virtual network (this allows it to connect to resources privately)
 - You can find information regarding your Cloud Shell container by inspecting environment variables prefixed with `ACC_`, eg. `ACC_LOCATION` is the region or your container
-- By default, Cloud Shell runs in a container in a Microsoft network separate from your resources.
-This means it cannot access private resources.
-You could deploy Cloud Shell into your own VNet, see: https://docs.microsoft.com/en-us/azure/cloud-shell/private-vnet

 ### File persistence

-- On first launch, you are prompted to associate a new or existing file share to persist files across sessions.
+- On first launch, you could choose to mount a file share (new or existing) to persist files across sessions
+- Persists `$HOME` using a 5GB image held in the file share
-- For security reason, each user should provision their own storage account.
+- For security reason, each user should provision their own storage account
-- *Azure storage firewall is not supported for cloud shell storage account.*
+- *Azure storage firewall is not supported for cloud shell storage account.* If you deploy Cloud Shell to your own vNet, you could connect to the storage account via private endpoint.

 Files are persisted in two ways:
 - **File share**: mounted at `$HOME/clouddrive`, which maps to the file share